DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 Regardless of what kind of feedback loop; the speed and quality of feedback constitutes your rate and quality of learning.
 Be aware of your feedback loops and strive to improve them.

+### Deployability vs Releasability

+To ensure quick iteration times and speedy CI/CD it's helpful to separate Deployability and Releasability.

+Deployability means that the change is ready to merge and send to produciton.
+But that does not mean that the feature has to be enabled or availible for the end user just yet.
+This means that the change passes the tests and the build system.
+It's possible to merge into the main branch.

+Releaseability is then that the feature of fix is ready to enable for the end user.

+This separation helps us develop larger features while still maintaining a short time from code writing to deploy.
+This has a few advantages over long running feature branches.
+It is much easier to merge since we only ever merge to the main branch.
+And the individual merges are smaller.
+And therefore easier to review.
+And the paralell development always has a reference to the new feature under development, so the branches won't diverge.

+This separation is also a good stepping stone to more advanced release-strategies like A/B testing and staged/gradual roll out.

+It's commonly setup via a feature flag system.

+But there are some drawbacks as always.
+A feature flag system can become very complex and it's hard to test all different combinations of flags.

+# Don't trust your assumptions: Formulate a hypothesis and test it

+Assumptions are a dangerous thing in development.

+Formulate a hypothesis and then construct a test or experiment that can prove or disprove it.
+Then forumlate a better hypothesis, and iterate.  #continousimprovement

 ### Measuring success and improvement

 It’s hard to measure success and improvement in software development.